alan-turing-institute/trustworthy-assurance/docs/dmh-report/chapter-5.md

 Before this, we present and explain two argument patterns for use in the assurance of DMHTs.
 The first is for assurance cases that address and justify the *fairness* of a DMHT; the second is for cases that address and justify the *explainability* of systems.

-!!! info "Why ‘fairness’ and ‘explainability’?"
+!!! question "Why ‘fairness’ and ‘explainability’?"

     Our decision to focus on these two patterns is motivated primarily by the desire to capture the *significant* themes raised in the workshops.
 As such, the inclusion of a pattern for fairness is an obvious choice based on the discussions in the [previous chapter](chapter-4.md).
 However, the inclusion of one for the goal of explainability requires additional clarification.